sawlew/dummy/README.md

 # Description
  This is a look and feel replica of the original facebook designed with the most basic technologies HTML/CSS/JAVASCRIPT.

  I included some effects to make it more fun.
  Also the media responsiveness feature that makes it compatible on all platforms.
+ Here is the link to the github page I deployed it [Dummy Facebook](https://sawlew.github.io/facebook/).

  Below is the walkthrough of what the design is like.
 Please your review and advice would be highly appreciated.

 # Walkthrough
 https://user-images.githubusercontent.com/24959538/230753555-f7e6b664-3b5f-4bdf-a862-2b3a6bd4e1bc.mp4